pdyba/Book/2017/presentations/with_python_security/text.md

 From Threat Modeling of a python app, we can see that we can have even more vulnerabilities than on the frontend side, but most of them are mitigated out of the box, as long as we follow three important rules during development:
-1. Use common sense,
+1. Use common sense
-2. Do not use uncommon external libraries without proper check up, for example if they are not sending the data to NSA/KGB/ETC,
+2. Do not use uncommon external libraries without proper check up, for example if they are not sending the data to NSA/KGB/ETC
-3. Do not use outdated libraries as it may open code to vulnerabilities.
+3. Do not use outdated libraries as it may open code to vulnerabilities

 #### Addressing issues